 By installing a better filtration system, you can not only improve quality, but you’ll also extend the life of the unit and see reduced energy consumption.

-There are nearly as many types of refrigerant as there are makes of equipment.
+There are nearly as many types of refrigerants as there are makes of equipment.
 It can take time to find the correct one for your unit.
 Coral Canada Wide recognizes the benefit of minimizing the variety of refrigerant to simplify the process for our clients.
 By having uniformity, we can expedite repairs because our service personnel always have it stocked.

 Contactors, a moving part in the control circuit, can be affected by dust.
 Without consistent maintenance control, wiring can turn into a costly fix if your service person bypasses the control unit to resolve the issue.